Recruiting Crohns Disease Studies in Atlanta

 Crohn's disease is a chronic inflammatory bowel disease that causes inflammation anywhere in the digestive tract, most commonly in the small intestine and colon.
 Symptoms include abdominal pain, diarrhea, fatigue, and weight loss.
 Treatment includes anti-inflammatory drugs, immunosuppressants, biologics, and surgery.

-There are currently 8 crohns disease clinical trials recruiting participants in Atlanta, GA.
-These studies are seeking a combined 2,199 participants.
-Research is being sponsored by Connecticut Children's Medical Center, Takeda, Janssen Research & Development, LLC and 1 other organizations.
+There are currently 10 crohns disease clinical trials recruiting participants in Atlanta, GA.
+These studies are seeking a combined 2,417 participants.
+Research is being sponsored by Connecticut Children's Medical Center, Morphic Therapeutic, Inc. (A Wholly Owned Subsidiary of Eli Lilly and Company), Takeda and 3 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Crohns Disease Clinical Trials in Atlanta — FAQ